Marshall Wittmann: Political stances

-Wittmann has changed his political party affiliation and often revamps his political philosophy.
+Wittmann has changed his political party affiliation and modified his political philosophy.
 Wittmann describes himself as a member of the "McCainiac wing of the Democratic Party".
 "McCainiac" refers to senator John McCain, the Republican for whom Wittmann once worked for as a communications director and advisor.
 According to a 2004 The New York Sun article, Wittmann is a neo-conservative and social conservative who "worship[s]" McCain but split with the Republican Party to support John Kerry's candidacy for president and join the Progressive Policy Institute because of his split with the GOP over tax cuts.
 He called the Bush tax cuts in a time of war "frivolous and obscene" and said the Bush administration must give more support to poor families.

-Though the Progressive Policy Institute is an allegedly Democratic institution, both the organization and Wittmann have been heavily criticized among many progressives because of his defenses of the War on Terror and attacks on progressives.
+Though the Progressive Policy Institute is a Democratic institution, both the organization and Wittmann have been criticized by some left-wing progressives because of his defenses of the War on Terror and attacks on the far left.
 When President Bush's warrantless surveillance program was revealed, Wittmann dismissed concerns about its impact on civil liberties as "fevered imaginations of graying baby boomers and twenty-something bloggers" and opined that "The Democratic Party is increasingly under the influence of modern day McGovernites".
 Furthermore, Wittmann has claimed that vocal critics of President Bush constitute a "left wing Cult of Bush Hatred" because "in the left wing universe, one must oppose everything the President supports."
-During the final days of the Lieberman-Lamont Primary Election, Marshall not only suggested that detractors of DLC member Joe Lieberman were hateful, left-wing fanatics, but even made accusations that some supporters of Ned Lamont were motivated by anti-Semitism.
+During the final days of the Lieberman-Lamont Primary Election, Marshall not only suggested that detractors of DLC member Joe Lieberman were hateful, left-wing fanatics, but also argued that some supporters of Ned Lamont were motivated by anti-Semitism.

-Glenn Greenwald writing at Salon.com said that "the unabashed and undiluted use of anti-Semitism accusations as a partisan tool to win elections" was a new low for Marshall Wittmann and labeled it as "the basest and most divisive tactics of identity politics and religious tribalism."
+Glenn Greenwald writing at Salon.com said that "the unabashed and undiluted use of anti-Semitism accusations as a partisan tool to win elections" was a new low for Marshall Wittmann and labeled it as "the basest and most divisive tactics of identity politics and religious tribalism".

 Wittmann has also been critical of the Republican leadership: "Republicans are about as serious about fiscal responsibility as Paris Hilton is about modesty," Wittmann said, according to The Washington Post on January 4, 2006.

 During the 2021 Israel–Palestine crisis, he said "We appreciate the steadfast support from President Biden and his administration for Israel’s efforts to defeat terrorism," acknowledging Biden's support for Israel.